unnKoel/how-solid-works/README.md

   Another use is

   > useContext obtains context by walking up the owner tree to find the nearest ancestor providing the desired context.
 So without an owner you cannot look up any provided context

+- Does each render path end at the Dom, so Dom lifecycle determines lifecycles of signals, computations related?

 ## Reference